 Object versus background: What is a relevant object for the current state of representation and reasoning in the cognitive system?
 What is 'background'?
 Attention may switch, and an object may gain importance and be separated from the surrounding background, for instance by grasping it.
 On the other hand, some object may loose importance.
 Having not been used for an extended period of time, it might be merged with the background.
-This kind of approach has for instance been followed by the EU-IST project VAMPIRE, where a 'visual active memory' served the purpose of storing and retrieving relevant visual information at various levels of abstraction [61].
+This kind of approach has for instance been followed by the EU-IST project VAMPIRE, where a 'visual active memory' served the purpose of storing and retrieving relevant visual information at various levels of abstraction [64].

-Spatio-temporal representation: The EMT research group considers a 4D scene representation similar to the one described in section 5.1 well-suited to represent spatio-temporal relationship.
+Spatio-temporal representation: A 4D scene representation similar to the one described in section 4.1 may be well-suited to represent spatio-temporal relationship.
 Using such a scene representation one could answer the following important questions:

 - Where are the objects?
-This information is directly available from the representa- - Object trajectories?
+This information is directly available from the representation. - Object trajectories?
 This information is directly available from the history of the representation. - Which object hides which object?
 This information can be inferred from the topological relations of the representation.